skrysmanski/blogtext/readme.txt

 1. Start writing your posts

 == Changelog ==

+= 0.9.5 =
+* BlogText now works with PHP 5.4.0 (did not work due to an error in BlogText's option API).

 = 0.9.4 =
 * [Syntax Change] To add indented text to an open list, its items now need to be indented by at least two spaces;